-The meteorologist insists it was 50 degrees today.
+The weather guys keeps saying it was 50 degrees today.

 I strongly disagree.